SebastianAigner/github-hoover/README.md

 - [ ] Explore if Ktor's typesafe routing allows us to specify nicer API endpoints?
 - [x] Introduce allowlist for which repositories can be downloaded from
 - [x] Introduce caching of generated ZIP files
-- [ ] Make sure that caching both API requests AND ZIP files don't result in us never updating the caches when new commits are available in the repo
+- [x] Make sure that caching both API requests AND ZIP files don't result in us never updating the caches when new commits are available in the repo (fixed by evicting cache after time period)
 - [ ] Ensure that multiple requests for the same ZIP file don't cause parallel (re)generation
 - [ ] Provide diagnostic UI that shows which ZIP files are already cached
 - [ ] (Maybe) keep individual files in cache (keyed on their SHA, available from the GitHub API)